Sunset at Haleakala better than sunrise

 Check rates and availability for your stay in Maui

-Up next, if you are visiting during the whale season of December to April, make sure to book a whale-watching tour on Maui!
+Up next, if you are visiting during the whale season from December to April, check out my experience taking a whale-watching tour in Maui!

 Related Posts